-However, anyone who has explored Paris thoroughly will say that it is also a city of beautiful things everywhere, the city of art and a city of museums.
+However, anyone who has explored Paris thoroughly will say that it is also a city of beautiful things everywhere, a city of art, and a city of museums.

 Paris is home to a variety of museums that are worth seeing and must be included in your French bucket list.

 From various periods of history and art to those that honor the work of legendary artists – here are some of the best museums in Paris that everyone must visit.

 - 11 Best Museums In Paris That You Must Visit

 - 1. La Cité de l’Architecture et du Patrimoine

 - 3. Musée du Quai Branly – Jacques Chirac